laurentqro/laurentqro.github.io/_posts/2018-06-08-java-testing-multiple-threads.md

 ---
 layout: post
-title:  "Testing multi-threaded asynchronous code in Java"
+title:  Testing multi-threaded asynchronous code in Java
-intro: "Test operates in one thread.
+intro: Test operates in one thread.
 The code under test runs in other threads, which your test knows nothing about.
+So how do you test multi-threaded code?
-So how do you test multi-threaded code?"
+meta: A test operates in one thread.
+The code under test runs in other threads, which your test knows nothing about.
+So how do you test multi-threaded code?
 date:   2018-06-08 11:15:00 +0100
 ---